Umarahm/Skyyplay/README.md

 ## 🤝 Contributing

-WE CURRENTLY ARENT ACCEPTING ANY CONTIBUTIONS
+- WE CURRENTLY ARENT ACCEPTING ANY CONTIBUTIONS
-ITS ON OUR AGENDA
+- BUT THE BEST PART IS ITS ON OUR AGENDA FOR THE FUTURE

 ### Development Guidelines
 - Use TypeScript for type safety